 From Dan’s book, you can see that there’s a big gap between what science knows and what people and businesses actually practice.
 And the carrot and stick motivation understanding is so outdated.

 The new approach to motivation has three essential elements: (1) Autonomy—the desire to direct our own lives; (2) Mastery—the urge to get better and better at something that matters; and (3) Purpose—the yearning to do what we do in the service of something larger than ourselves.
 In place of carrot and stick management styles, give meaning and purpose to our pursuits and journey of accomplishments.
-Beyond the basic monetary/material reward system in place, allow yourself (and the people you lead) to have more autonomy, mastery and purpose, and watch what happens to your performance and overall happiness at work and life.
+Beyond the basic monetary/material reward system in place, allow yourself (and the people you lead) to have more autonomy, mastery, and purpose, and watch what happens to your performance and overall happiness at work and life.

 In coaching, many clients come with surface goals (extrinsic nature) at first.
 In the exploratory and clarifying stages, we help them to discover deeper meanings and significance of what they truly want and why.
-It’s common that the clients’ end goal inevitably shifts to something else, often times something closer to their hearts during the coaching process.
+It’s common that the clients’ end goal inevitably shifts to something else, oftentimes something closer to their hearts during the coaching process.
 And in order to make lasting positive change in the clients, we have to let their actions be anchored and reinforced by intrinsic drivers, more than extrinsic ones.
-Replace ‘carrot and stick’ with deeper meaning for your work.
+Replace ‘carrot and stick’ with a deeper meaning for your work.